-I love taking simple ingredients and turning them into decadent, low-carb cakes.
-Chocolate-Avocado Bundt Cake, Chocolate Kahlua Cake, Black Forest Bundt Cake with cherries and almond flour, and Vegan Chocolate Cake are just some of the cakes that have brought tremendous joy to me and my family over the years.
+I love taking simple ingredients and turning them into decadent, low-carb cakes such as Keto Chocolate Bundt Cake, Milk Jello, Chocolate Kahlua Cake, Black Forest Bundt Cake, Lemon Poppy Seed Cake and Vegan Chocolate Fudge Cake.

 Why you MUST TRY Keto Chocolate Raspberry Cake

 Scrumptious & healthy

 Your fork gently slices through this silky-soft cake.
 Quiet and super smooth, the tangy freshness of raspberries balances perfectly with the chocolate.
 It really doesn’t get any better than this.
 What is more, this sugarfree chocolate layer cake gets its heavenly tender crumb from heart-healthy avocado.
 This flourless torte is also super healthy because there’s no butter, cream or oil in the cake.
 Instead, puréed avocado turns into silken butter that gently fuses with the other ingredients, including nutritious almond flour and tasty organic cocoa powder.
 In fact, it’s really a fudgy chocolate-avocado cake with a raspberry layer.

 This flourless glutenfree dessert is a healthy way to satisfy your sweet tooth.
 The cake is, for example, sugar-free and low in unhealthy saturated fats, since it doesn’t contain butter, cream or oil.
 You can definitely enjoy it if you are on a glutenfree, paleo, keto, low-carb, diabetic or lactose-free diet.